espocrm/documentation/docs/administration/config-params.md

 * emailKeepParentTeamsEntityList – `['Case']` – when a related email is fetched, teams of the parent record will be copied to the email; by default, it's available only for cases;
 * emailForceUseExternalClient – `false` – when composing an email, all users will be forced to use external client;
-* emailAutoReplySuppressPeriod – `'3 hours'` – an auto-reply email (for group email account) won't be sent to the same recipient if one was already sent in a period of time defined by the parameter; to prevent looping (as of v6.1.8);
+* emailAutoReplySuppressPeriod – `'2 hours'` – an auto-reply email (for group email account) won't be sent to the same recipient if one was already sent in a period of time defined by the parameter; to prevent looping (as of v6.1.8);
+* emailAutoReplyLimit – `5` – a max number of auto-reply emails that can be sent to one recipient within a period defined by the *emailAutoReplySuppressPeriod* parameter (as of v6.2.0);

 ### Stream